boom-lab/argo2parquet-public/README.md

 ##### For AWS examples
 You will need to install also `boto3 (1.34.140)`.
 At this time the bucket with the data for the examples is public, so there is no need to set up your AWS S3 credentials.
 This might change in the future.

-### Running the code
-The `notebooks` folder contains a series of notebooks. `to_parquet` notebooks show how to convert the Argo profiles to parquet.
-The Examples 1 to 4 show how to access the data.

 ### MATLAB access
 The folder `matlab` contains an example to access the Argo Core and BGC parquet databases with MATLAB.